 The idea for Jerusalem's temple originated with King David.
-Although he wanted to build it, God only allowed him to gather building materials for it.
+Although he wanted to build it, God only allowed him to gather building materials.
 It would be left to David's son King Solomon, who would be blessed with being the wisest man who would ever live, to construct God's house in Jerusalem (2Samuel 7:4-6, 12-13).
 The reason WHY God did not allow David, a man after his own heart, to build the temple is that he was a "bloody man" - meaning that he caused quite a bit of bloodshed in his life through wars and battles (1Chronicles 22:6-8)

 Solomon began his reign over Israel in 970 B.C. and began work on the temple four years later (966 - 965 B.C.).
 He built "the house of God" on the east side of Jerusalem where Abraham was to offer Isaac as a sacrifice (Genesis 22:1-14).
 The structure was completed in 959 - 958 B.C.

 After Solomon's death Israel split into two major pieces - the Northern Ten Tribes of Israel and the Kingdom of Judah.
 The Northern kingdom lasted until 723 B.C.
 The kingdom of Judah lasted until 586 B.C. when it was conquered by Babylon.
 It was Babylon's King Nebuchadnezzar who burned, pillaged and destroyed the temple in Jerusalem and carried all of its treasures away to Babylon.

 The second (or Herod's) temple was built in the same location as the first.
 When Herod the Great became king of Judea the unfinished structure had stood for about five hundred years.
 Herod, desirous of gaining the favor of the Jews, proposed to rebuild it.